Lady Catiria: Legacy

 Numerous drag queens and transgender performers such as Candis Cayne, Angel Sheridan, and Mistress Maddie have credited Lady Catiria for her role as a mentor and friend.
-Candis Cayne, who went on to win the Miss Continental award, credits Lady Catiria for motivating her to participate in this pageant.
+Candis Cayne, who went on to win the 2001 Miss Continental pageant, credits Lady Catiria for motivating her to participate in this pageant.
 The Puerto Rican actress Rosie Perez also described being a Lady Catiria fan and attending her show numerous times, after John Leguizamo took her to La Escuelita for the first time.

 Puerto Rican gay scholars such as Lawrence La Fountain-Stokes have written about Lady Catiria's importance in the gay New York City community.
-Others have paid tribute online.
 La Nueva Escuelita released a memorial VHS and DVD compilation of performances by Lady Catiria and has a prominently featured display case with her Miss Continental gown and crown.
 The nightclub also includes numerous photos of her on its website.